SoftwareAG/c8y-docs/content/reference/tenants-bundle/device-statistics.md

 Device statistics are counted with daily and monthy rate.

-All requests are considered when counting device statistics, no matter what processing mode is used.
+All requests are considered when counting device statistics, no matter which processing mode is used.

 The following requests are counted: